 Lessons

-I offer lessons on the fiddle, guitar and in songwriting.
+I teach fiddle, piano, guitar and songwriting.
 Lessons can be both online or in person (Baltimore area).
-I charge $50 for an hour and $30 for half an hour and I offer a free trial lesson.
-Inquire about lessons at williambrauneis@gmail.com
+I charge $80 for an hour and $40 for half an hour and I offer a free trial lesson.
+Fill out the form at the bottom of this page to inquire!

 A little bit about my approach to teaching: